-Getting caught up in choosing the bigger items, like cabinetry, flooring, or countertops for the new kitchen when you build a custom home or do the renovation.
+Getting caught up in choosing the bigger items, like cabinetry, flooring, or countertops for the new kitchen when you build a custom home or do the renovation can be daunting.
 A kitchen remodeling project is not complete until you have chosen hardware for kitchen cabinetry that will strike the right balance between function and form.
 This decorative touch pulls the entire project together and then imbues it with a flair that will reflect your personality.

 Decorative hardware for kitchens comes in different kinds of styles, sizes, finishes, and materials.
-If you want a new style, size, or finish of cabinet hardware or you are not sure if you should choose knobs or pulls.
-Learn more now.
+If you want a new style, size, or finish of cabinet hardware or you are not sure if you should choose knobs or pulls, you need to research – learn more now.

 Choose a Hardware Finish

 In the design process, you might want brass or something specific.
-You can choose one that goes with the style of your home that it also matches the other hardware in your home.
-You can have mixed matte black hardware, but make sure that it goes with the other cabinets.
+You can choose one that goes with the style of your home that also matches the other hardware you already have You can have mixed matte black hardware, but make sure that it goes with the other cabinets.

 This is the beginning of the process and once you have decided on this, you can already move on to the other considerations.